jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 ### Automatic Layer Detection

-The profile is scanned from the center outward and split into layers by shear modulus: `Vs = 0` (zero shear) is **liquid**, non-zero is **solid**, and every solid↔liquid transition starts a new layer.
-Layers are named `layer_0`, `layer_1`, … inner to outer.
-(Duplicate-radius boundary points are absorbed so no zero-thickness layers are produced.)
+The profile is scanned from the center outward and split into layers by shear modulus: `Vs = 0` (zero shear) is liquid, non-zero is solid, and every solid-liquid transition starts a new layer.
+Layers are named `layer_0`, `layer_1`, and so on, inner to outer.
+Duplicate-radius boundary points are absorbed so no zero-thickness layers are produced, and a duplicated boundary radius keeps the lower layer's row first whichever way the file is ordered.
 A liquid layer is flagged `is_solid = false` (and `is_static = true`) on the built layer so the radial solver treats it as a static liquid; the flag is not a schema key.
-A file may list its rows surface-first (as PREM does) or center-first: a duplicated boundary radius keeps the lower layer's row first either way.
 For the bundled `PREM.csv`, which replaces PREM's 3 km ocean with the upper crust, this yields three layers: inner core (solid), outer core (liquid), mantle plus crust (solid).

-Each detected layer gets an **interpolated EOS** carrying that layer's radius-varying density and static shear/bulk moduli (and viscosities, if the file has those columns).
+Each detected layer gets an interpolated EOS carrying that layer's radius-varying density and static shear/bulk moduli (and viscosities, if the file has those columns).
 During `solve_eos` the structure ODE integrates using the interpolated density, and the world's viscoelastic profile is taken from the interpolated moduli/viscosities (rather than a per-layer constant).

 ### Refining Auto-Detected Layers

 Add `[layers.layer_N]` tables to refine the auto-detected layers (_e.g._, attach a shear rheology, or override a modulus).
-When layer tables are provided there must be **one per detected layer** (matched in `layer_index` order, inner to outer); a count mismatch raises.
-A provided outer radius (`radius_outer_m` / `radius_fraction`) must match the detected boundary or an error is raised.
-A user-provided **constant** modulus or viscosity (e.g. `bulk_modulus_static_pa = 1.0e11`) replaces that layer's interpolated array with the constant ("TOML overrides the data file"), while other keys (`class`, rheology sub-tables, …) override the auto values.
+When layer tables are provided there must be one per detected layer (matched in `layer_index` order, inner to outer); a count mismatch raises.
+A provided outer radius (`radius_outer_m` or `radius_fraction`) must match the detected boundary or an error is raised.
+A user-provided constant modulus or viscosity (e.g. `bulk_modulus_static_pa = 1.0e11`) replaces that layer's interpolated array with the constant ("TOML overrides the data file"), while other keys (`class`, rheology sub-tables, …) override the auto values.

 ```toml
 [layers.layer_2]            # the solid mantle